dreamcatcher-tech/network/Inbox/2023-05-30 1053 AI conflict arbitration.md

 Steer them towards standardized models of conflict, to provide new ways to think about it.

 Use the AI to generate a standardized, anonymized way, and then multiple parties can find each other, or resolution.

+With an AI agent to preserve dignity, can find analogies with other conflicts.